 Warwick Castle was renovated in the 17th century and the magnificent collection of furniture and artworks by European masters date from this period.

-Warwick Castle is now leased by Merlin Entertainments and is a very popular UK tourist attraction.
+Warwick Castle is now leased by Merlin Entertainments (the owners of Alton Towers and a number of other UK attractions) and is a very popular UK tourist attraction.

 Warwick Castle is one of the most exciting and impressive castles in the UK, and due to the extensive rebuilding and restoration work carried out it is now a working castle and is a living museum of the life and times of several periods of history.

 The castle stands on the banks of the River Avon, on what would originally have been the site of a fortification and riverside settlements constructed in 914 by Ethelfleda, daughter of Alfred the Great and Chieftain of the Mercians, following the attacks of Viking raiders.
 Ethelfleda’s Mound is still in existence and can still be seen within the castle grounds.

 Following the Norman Conquest in 1066, the original fortifications were replaced in 1068 by a Norman motte and wooden bailey.

 William the Conqueror gave the lands and title of Earl of Warwick to Henry de Newburgh in 1088, when the wooden fortifications were demolished and the stone castle began construction in 1260.
 Warwick Castle was home for the Earls of Warwick for many generations and it was one of the five areas in England where jousting tournaments could take place.